RedisLabs/redislabs-docs/themes/docdock/static/revealjs/README.md

 ### Basic setup

-The core of reveal.js is very easy to install.
+The core of reveal.js is easy to install.
 You'll simply need to download a copy of this repository and open the index.html file directly in your browser.

 1. Download the latest version of reveal.js from <https://github.com/hakimel/reveal.js/releases>